-Since its inception in 2010, the Affordable Care Act (ACA) was designed to extend health coverage to millions of uninsured Americans.
-It expanded Medicaid eligibility, created federal and state Marketplaces, prevented insurance companies from denying coverage due to pre-existing conditions, and required plans to cover a list of essential health benefits.
+The ACA did this in a number of ways, including expanding Medicaid services, creating the federal and state Marketplaces, preventing insurance companies from denying medical coverage due to pre-existing conditions, and requiring plans to cover a list of essential health benefits.

 Is the ACA available in all states?

-The ACA has three primary goals:
+The ACA had three primary goals:

 - Reduce healthcare-related costs that affect both consumers and the federal government.